 Expendables are any of the secondary or support equipment, supplies or products necessary for use in film production.

-However, expendables can have universal applications e.g. from Gaff tape on the production desk to compressed air used to clean a keyboard and the gate of a film camera.
+However, expendables can have universal applications, from gaff tape on the production desk to a compressed air canister used to clean a keyboard or the gate of a film camera.

 3.2 A MARTINI AND ABBY SINGER